Members of the consortium

 Thomas Flayols (CNRS) is a PhD candidate at LAAS/CNRS in the Gepetto research team.
 He graduated from the Ecole Normale Supérieure de Cachan (2015) in Embedded Systems and Information Processing.
 His research focuses on the state estimation and torque control of legged robots.
 He has a particular interest in analyzing the impact of technology choices on high-level control structures.

-Justin Carpentier (CNRS) is a postdoctoral researcher at LAAS/CNRS in the Gepetto research team.
+Justin Carpentier (INRIA) is a postdoctoral researcher at INRIA Paris in the team of Jean Ponce and Francis Bach.
+He is a former postdoctoral researcher at LAAS/CNRS in the Gepetto research team.
 He obtained a PhD in Robotics from Université de Toulouse in 2017.
-His research lies at the interface between Robotics, Machine Learning and Control.
+His research lies at the interface between Robotics, Machine Learning, Optimization and Control.
 It is devoted to the embedding of Optimal Control theory inside the formalism of Machine Learning, with Humanoid Robotics as a main target application.